Troy, Michigan, Gerontology Programs

-- Wayne State University is 22.4 miles from Troy's downtown and offers a graduate certificate program in gerontology.
+- Wayne State University is about 13 miles from Troy's downtown and offers a graduate certificate program in gerontology.

-- Located 55.4 miles from downtown Troy, Eastern Michigan University offers an undergraduate minor in gerontology, a graduate certificate in gerontology and a graduate certificate in dementia.
+- Located about 34 miles from downtown Troy, Eastern Michigan University offers an undergraduate minor in gerontology, a graduate certificate in gerontology and a graduate certificate in dementia.

-- Madonna University, which is 38 miles from Troy, offers a minor in gerontology, several gerontology certificates, an associate's degree in gerontology and a bachelor's degree in gerontology.
+- Madonna University, which is about 19 miles from Troy, offers a minor in gerontology, several gerontology certificates, an associate's degree in gerontology and a bachelor's degree in gerontology.

 Find schools that offer these popular programs

 Making a decision on what school to attend can be difficult.
 Get the facts on all three schools in the table below.

 |Total Enrollment (2017)||27,064*||20,525*||3,086*|